gem/oq-irmt-qgis/svir/help/source/05_load_indicators_from_platform.rst

 weaknesses of composite indicators are derived to a great extent by the quality of the underlying variables.
 Ideally, variables should be selected based on their relevance to the phenomenon being measured, analytical soundness, accessibility, and completeness [NSST08]_.
 Proxy measures for social and economic vulnerability have been provided by the Global Earthquake Model that have been stringently tested for representativeness, robustness, coverage and analytical soundness [KBT+14]_.
-Integrated Risk Modelling Toolkit and Database for Earthquake Risk Assessment.
-Proceedings of the Second European Conference on Earthquake Engineering and Seismology, European Association of Earthquake Engineering and European Seismological Commission, Istanbul, Turkey}.
 These are currently accessible in the IRMT at the national level of geography (gadm L1).
 Future software releases will add access to data at gadm level 2 (L2) for a selection of countries and regions.
 This will include the eight Andean countries of South America and countries